 Just because there’s a population density of 1 person per 4 km² doesn’t mean there’s nothing to do.
 Quite the opposite: the relative lack of man means the landscape is unspoiled, offering countless experiences for the nature-lover.

 The northern border is the Tenojoki river, and salmon fishing is the name of the game, as it has been since the Stone Age.
 Under the Midnight Sun, which effectively means months of continuous daylight, you’ll join Sámi fishermen, alongside Finns, Norwegians and other fishing enthusiasts from all over the world try their skills at catching salmon and grayling.
 When the long Polar Night descends in early winter, you gas up your ice auger and take a warm seat along.
 You ride a snowmobile out to the secret spots on frozen wilderness lakes that have been in your guide’s family for generations.
 With any luck, you’ll catch an Arctic char.
 More likely than not, you’ll spend your time under the silent spectacle of the Northern Lights.
+(Utsjoki’s northern location all but guarantees aurora activity throughout autumn and winter.)
 You can also easily reach the Arctic Ocean, as it lies only a couple hours beyond the border of Norway.

 Much of Utsjoki is protected nature reserves, which offer incomparable outdoors experiences.
 Spend your endless summer days on the hundreds of kilometers of hiking and bike trails, many of which, begin in the village of Utsjoki.
 Inhale the pure Arctic air, smell the flowers, and taste some of the cleanest water in the world.
 In the winter, trek out across unbroken fields and sparkling landscapes.
 Take your skis, snow shoes or hop on a snowmobile and feel the crisp wind on your cheeks.